etchteam/offline-ux/src/the-ultimate-offline-experience.md

 ## Do it!

-*Won't this be very hard?* I hear you, that's why this exists, it's a deep dive on subjects surrounding progressive enhancement techniques and the offline web experience.
+*Won't this be hard?* I hear you, that's why this exists, it's a deep dive on subjects surrounding progressive enhancement techniques and the offline web experience.

 The best techniques will be uncovered and a lot of them won't be as difficult as you might think to implement.